Old-Fashioned Creamy Chocolate Fudge Recipe

 Fudge that will make all your friends jealous, and want to stick around.
 This is the easiest and most delicious fudge recipe around.

-Allow your fudge to set up at room temperature for two to three hours.
+For best results, allow your marshmallow fudge recipe to set up at room temperature for two to three hours.
 If you’re in a hurry, you can place it in the refrigerator, and it will set up in about half the time.
+After it cools, cover it with Saran Wrap to prevent it from drying out.

+You can store the fudge in an airtight container at room temperature or cover it with plastic wrap.
 The fudge will keep at room temperature for a few days, but about one to two weeks in the refrigerator.
+You can freeze the fudge for about one month.
+Be sure to refrigerate the fudge as it thaws.

 • Peanut butter chips